Dafiely-nyan/Unity-Eventer/README.md

 `Eventer` brings two attributes - `[Subscribable]` and `[Subscriber]`.
 You put those on MonoBehaviours events and event handlers respectively and no longer need to manually manage event handlers lifecyle as for now Reflection will do it for you.

+In order for this to work make sure you created an empty gameobject in your scene and added `Eventer` component to it.
+That object will be `DontDestroyOnLoad` and obviously has to be placed at the very first game scene

 Here's quick examples:

 Declaring an event: